 Additional Recommended Precautions:

-- Spray with high-pressure water and rinse with very hot water and/or
+- Spray watercraft and water-related equipment with high-pressure water and rinse with very hot water and/or

 - Dry boats and water-related equipment for at least five days